hyl3rid/blog/data/blog/tartetatin.md

 ### Instructions

 **For The Short Crust Pastry:**
-⦁ In a food processor bowl, add all-purpose flour, butter, and salt.
+⦁ In a food processor bowl, add all-purpose flour, butter, confectioners sugar and salt.
 Process until everything is combined and you get a crumbly mixture.
 ⦁ Transfer the crumble into a large bowl, pour cold water, and start working on the mixture using your hands until it shapes into a dough.
 ⦁ Now place it on a floured working surface and roll it using a rolling pin until you get a 1/8 inch thick round sheet.
 ⦁ Place an 8 inches iron cast skillet over the pastry and use it as a mold to trim the excess pastry.
 Place it on a serving plate and refrigerate.